Career Snapshot: Licensed Vocational Nursing

 Texas and California use the title Licensed Vocational Nurse; all other states use the title Licensed Practical Nurse; graduates of both programs take the same licensure exam.

-Licensed practical nurses held about 726,000 jobs in 2004.
-About 27 percent of LPNs worked in hospitals, 25 percent in nursing care facilities, and another 12 percent in offices of physicians.
+Licensed practical nurses held about 696,000 jobs in 2014.
+About 31 percent of LVNs worked in nurseing care facilities (skilled nursing facilities), 12 percent in general medical and surgical hospitals, and another 13 percent in offices of physicians(1).
 Others worked for home health care services; employment services; community care facilities for the elderly; public and private educational services; outpatient care centers; and Federal, State, and local government agencies.
-About 1 in 5 worked part time.

-Employment of LPNs is expected to grow about as fast as average for all occupations through 2014 in response to the long-term care needs of an increasing elderly population and the general growth of health care services.
+Employment of LPNs is expected to grow about as fast as average for all occupations through 2022 in response to the long-term care needs of an increasing elderly population and the general growth of health care services.
 Replacement needs will be a major source of job openings, as many workers leave the occupation permanently.
-Applicants for jobs in hospitals may face competition as the number of hospital jobs for LPNs declines; however, rapid employment growth is projected in other health care industries, with the best job opportunities occurring in nursing care facilities and in home health care services.
+Applicants for jobs in hospitals may face competition as the number of hospital employment opportunities for LVNs declines; however, rapid employment growth is projected in other health care industries, with the best job opportunities occurring in nursing care facilities and in home health care services.